FloofyPlasma/FloofyPlasma/README.md

 ### Hiya
 ---

 I'm FloofyPlasma.
 I have experience with Luau, TypeScript, and various dialects of C. I especially like Objective-C(++).
-I specialize in modularizing and refactoring code, and try to contribute to open source projects that I find interesting.
+I enjoy modularizing and refactoring code, and try to contribute to open source projects that I find interesting.

 ### Current Projects